 Hepatitis A is caused by the hepatitis A virus (HAV).
-HAV is spread from one person to another when the feces (shit) of someone with the virus gets into another person’s mouth.
+HAV is spread when someone ingests contaminated food or liquid or when the feces of someone with the virus gets into another person’s mouth.
 There are a number of ways that this can happen:

 - Drinking water or ice that is contaminated with feces.

 - Close personal contact with a person who is infected with the virus.

 - Engaging in oral-anal sex (“rimming”) with someone who has hepatitis A.

 - Using contaminated water for intravenous drug use,

 Hepatitis A is an acute form of hepatitis, meaning that it does not cause long-term (chronic) infection.
 If you have had hepatitis A once, you cannot be infected with the virus again.
 However, you can still be infected with other hepatitis viruses (hepatitis B virus and hepatitis C virus, for example).